Daily Prayer from the Anglican Prayer Book for Australia

 https://dailyprayeranglicanprayerbookforaustralia.podbean.com

-Welcome to Sunday Evening prayer from the Anglican ‘A prayer book for Australia’.
+Welcome to Saturday Evening prayer from the Anglican ‘A prayer book for Australia’.

 We proclaim the Good News of our Lord Jesus Christ: